How to Write a Business Letter: A Comprehensive Guide

 Choose an appropriate sign-off such as “Sincerely,” “Kind regards,” or “Yours faithfully.”
 Follow it with your full name and job title.
 If applicable, include your contact information for further correspondence.

-Related Article: How to Get Business Credit: A Comprehensive Guide
+Related Article: How to Start a Facebook Business Page

 13. Proofread and Edit Thoroughly